fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 OLAP database.
 This is done by creating multidimensional roll ups from flow labels.

-OLAP style telemetry doesn't work well with extremely high-cardinality labels, thus if an extremely high-cardinality label is detected, some of its values may be replaced with the `REDACTED_VIA_CARDINALITY_LIMIT` string.
+OLAP style telemetry does not work well with extremely high-cardinality labels, thus if an extremely high-cardinality label is detected, some of its values may be replaced with the `REDACTED_VIA_CARDINALITY_LIMIT` string.